-When a post becomes vacant and a decision has been made to recruit, it must be assessed by the Corporate Organisational Development Manager on the need to re-evaluate before it can be advertised.
+2.1 When a post becomes vacant and a decision has been made to recruit, it must be assessed by the Strategic Lead Organisational Development and Transformation on the need for job evaluation before it can be advertised.

-Ideally, all new posts will need to be evaluated before they can be advertised.
-The Line Manager will complete a Job Evaluation Questionnaire and produce a Job Description and Person Specification.
-If the post is not evaluated before it is advertised it will be marked as ‘Subject to Job Evaluation’.
+3.1 Ideally, all new posts will need to be evaluated before they can be advertised.
+The line manager will complete a Job Evaluation Questionnaire and produce a Job Description and Person Specification.
+If the post is not evaluated before it is advertised, the salary will be marked as ‘Subject to Job Evaluation’.
 The new postholder will then submit a Job Evaluation Questionnaire within three months of occupying the post.
 Any salary increase will be backdated to the start date.
 If the grade/salary is reduced, the normal protection arrangements, as outlined in 5.9 of this document, will apply.
 Clearly, it is preferable to job evaluate new posts before they are advertised to avoid this situation.

-Evaluation panels will be arranged on a monthly basis.
-A joint panel comprising one management representative, one UNISON/staff representative and one HR chair will then evaluate the job.
+4.1 Job Evaluation panels will be arranged on a regular basis.
+A joint panel comprising one management representative, one UNISON/staff representative and one HR chair will evaluate existing posts, new posts or appeals.

-4.3 The Strategic Lead for Organisational Development and Transformation will act as the technical adviser and will sore thumb to ensure that consistency is maintained throughout the Council.
+4.3 The Strategic Lead for Organisational Development and Transformation will act as the technical adviser and will ‘sore thumb’ to ensure that consistency is maintained throughout the organisation.

 Requests for re-evaluation/evaluation will be considered on the basis of the documentary evidence submitted.

-The job evaluation panel will then assess the application taking into consideration the original job evaluation questionnaire and the points factor levels originally awarded.
+The job evaluation panel will assess the documentation taking into consideration the original job evaluation questionnaire if there is one and the points factor levels originally awarded.

 You have the right to appeal the outcome using the agreed Job Evaluation Appeal Procedure outlined at 8 in this document.